 No spoilers here; Marie Antoinette was beheaded, ten years after the release of the La Reine en Galle.
 Marie Antoinette had worn the chemise to her beheading.
 Her last words were, “Pardon me, sir.
 I did not do it on purpose.”
-Whether an act of rebellion or merely finding comfort in what else she had left, the queen’s last outfit made the Chemise a symbol of pro-revolution.
+Whether an act of rebellion or merely finding comfort in what else she had left, the queen’s last outfit ironically made the Chemise a symbol of pro-revolution.
+Other sources opined that her fashion choice led to other nobilities in other countries to chase after the cotton wave.
 Cotton became the fabric of choice.
 The East Indian company could not meet Europe’s demands.
 The Europeans thirst for cotton motivated America to quench it by investing in machinery aiding textile production.
 Plantation owners looked to slaves for labour.
 As that industry grew, so did the number of slaves.
 The boom in the cotton industry, sparked by Marie Antoinette’s Chemise á la reine, had perpetuated a system of slavery that echoes till the present.

 It just ain’t about fun

 This garment, that pretty much was underwear of that era, was hugely iconic and momentous.
 It makes you question the frivolousness of fashion.
 The Chemise á la reine embodies the inherent strength of the fashion industry.
 The dress caused a market shift, a rebranding of cotton and placed a system of slavery in America.
 The incident is also an ode to consumer-market relationships.
 If a dress could change history, imagine what brands could do.
 Imagine what consumers could do if they activated themselves.
 What the French revolutionists did was by accident.
 Imagine what consumers could do purposefully.